-Born and raised in Kitabi, a poor village in the south of Rwanda, Jean Bosco Nzeyimana grew up in a home without electricity and running water.
+Born and raised in Kitabi, a poor village in the south of Rwanda, Jean Bosco Nzeyimana grew up in a home without electricity or running water.

 The overwhelming majority of his fellow villagers relied on wood charcoal as their main source of fuel.
 Because of this, he was instilled with a passion to change the status quo, by providing more ecological and affordable biofuels.